Trump says evidence ties China lab to virus, threatens tariffs

-More than 230,000 people are known to have died in a pandemic that has forced more than half of humanity to live under some kind of lockdown.
+The outbreak of the novel coronavirus has so far killed more than 230,000 people and forced more than half of humanity to live under some kind of lockdown, which has crippled economies.

 Asked if he had seen anything giving him a high degree of confidence that the Wuhan Institute of Virology was the source of the outbreak, Trump replied, "Yes, I have."

-Trump is making Beijing's handling of the outbreak a major issue for his November re-election campaign.
+Trump is increasingly making Beijing's handling of the outbreak a major issue for his November re-election campaign.

-When asked about reports that he could cancel US debt obligations to China, Trump said he could "do it differently" and act in "more of a forthright manner".
+When asked about reports that he could cancel US debt obligations to China, Trump said he could "do it differently" and act in "probably a little bit more of a forthright manner."